HassanHarb92/solvation_shells/README.md

 ## In progress
-1. Test on different systems: Ti, V, Cr, Mn, and Co
+Test on different systems: Ti, V, Cr, Mn, and Co
+a. octahedral complexes – DFT optimization
+b. add two shells of waters – single points